 This tripod collar is exceptionally smooth and provides light click-stops at 90°-degree rotations.
 While the click stops cause a slight bump during rotation (such as when panning with a subject as a monopod tilts), I prefer to have the click-stops assisting me with finding center, aiding significantly in maintaining a level camera.

-The light weight of this super-telephoto lens reduces the demands of its support, but the exceptionally long focal length increases the vibration dampening requirement.
+This super-telephoto lens's light weight reduces the demands of its support, but the exceptionally long focal length increases the vibration dampening requirement.
 As I've mentioned, this lens can be handheld for a time, but you will appreciate having support under the lens for longer periods of use (and for stabilizing the view).
 Avoiding future shoulder issues may not seem important today, but I assure you that you will one day appreciate having taken good care of your body in your youth.
 Keep your elbows in and shoulders at rest.

 In the field RF 800mm lens testing relied on the exceptional ProMediaGear TR424L Pro-Stix Carbon Fiber Tripod.
 I recommend minimally using a strong ball head (such as the Really Right Stuff BH-55) with this lens.
 Much better (safer, easier) is to use a lens of this size on a gimbal-style head such as the Wimberley WH-200-S Sidemount Head.
 RF 800mm lens outdoor use utilized the ProMediaGear Katana Gimbal Head.

 Two tripod collar feet were included with the EF 400mm f/2.8 version II lens, with one being a small foot designed for monopods.
-I never used the small one, and apparently, many others left their small foot in the box as well.
+I never used the small one, and apparently, many others left their small foot in the box.
 The smaller monopod base plate is reportedly again available for the RF lenses, but it is now an optional accessory.

 As first seen on the 400 IS II, the RF 800 F8 has a Kensington-type wire security lock under the tripod collar lock knob cap.